zackees/docker-bittorrent-tracker/README.md

       * Enter in a useful name
       * Choose the Free tier service at $0
       * Click button Advanced -> Auto-Deploy set to "No"
+          * Otherwise your tracker will reboot whenever I make a change to this repo.
       * Create the app
       * Wait for it to build
       * Ignore the deploy failure if it happens, and continue on to the next step.